10 Composting Facts – Statistics and Data in 2023

 The most important variable influencing composting is the ratio of carbon to nitrogen.
 This ratio determines the amount of carbon in the material being composted compared to the nitrogen amount present.

-These variables should be just right – not too wet or too dry.
-Too much water can cause a loss of oxygen and make it more likely for anaerobic conditions to develop in your compost pile.
+These variables should be just right: not too wet or too dry.
+Too much water can cause a loss of oxygen, making anaerobic conditions more likely to develop in your compost pile.

 (COMPOST TURNER)